-How to use an electric drain auger is a skill all homeowners need.
+How to use an electric drain auger is a skill all people need.

-Every day, homeowners find themselves dealing with clogged drains that are difficult to fix without the help of extra tools.
+Every day, folks find themselves dealing with clogged drains that are difficult to fix without the help of extra tools.

-Instead of hiring a professional plumber, you may be able to take care of the clog on your own, which saves you a lot of time and money.
+Instead of hiring a professional plumber, you can take care of the clog on your own, which saves you time and money.
 By following these simple steps, you can use an electric drain auger to your advantage.

 How to Use an Electric Drain Auger